- Departments & Programs

-The Dean of the College, or a designee, may place a student on immediate temporary suspension pending a hearing when the student has been arrested on allegations of serious criminal behavior, or when the student allegedly has violated a standard of conduct and the Dean of the College concludes that the student poses a significant risk to the safety or educational environment of the community.
+The Dean of the College, the Title IX Coordinator or a designee of either, may place a student on immediate temporary suspension pending a hearing when the student has been arrested on allegations of serious criminal behavior, or when the student allegedly has violated a standard of conduct and the Dean of the College or the Title IX Coordinator concludes that the student poses a significant risk to the safety or educational environment of the community.

 Student misconduct which would not result in a suspension if the student were found responsible, will be addressed by a College hearing officer who will after provide notice and an opportunity to be heard, may impose educational requirements, fines, and/or appropriate sanctions, including College Warnings, College Reprimands, or College Probation.

 The Director of Judicial Affairs shall determine whether information available in support of an allegation could result in suspension or separation if the student were found responsible.
 If suspension or separation is a possible outcome of a disciplinary hearing, the Director shall inform the student in writing and provide the student with copies of the available information related to the allegations.
 The student will have an opportunity to admit or deny the allegation within five days of the written notice of the allegations.

 If the student denies the allegations or the facts in question, the case shall be referred to the Committee on Standards (COS) for a hearing.
-However, if the allegation involves conducted covered by the Unified Disciplinary Procedures for Sexual Assault by Students and Student Organizations, the allegations will be addressed using those Procedures.
 If the student admits the allegations, the student may choose to request an individual hearing with the COS Chair, who may grant or deny the request depending on the nature of the case.
 If the Chair agrees to a one-on-one hearing, the Chair may impose any sanction appropriate to the circumstances.
 If the Chair denies the request for an individual hearing or if the student prefers to be heard by the Committee on Standards, the COS shall hear the case according to standard procedures and impose any sanction appropriate to the circumstances.